-'Misconduct' for the purposes of the University's disciplinary regulations includes the following behaviours (it is important to note that this list and the examples of the behaviour provided is not exhaustive).
+'Misconduct' for the purposes of the University's disciplinary regulations includes the following behaviours and those detailed in the University's Unacceptable Behaviour Procedures (it is important to note that these lists and the examples of the behaviour provided is not exhaustive).
 These are example penalties only and any Disciplinary Panel must consider each case on its individual merits, taking into account any aggravating or mitigating factors in relation to the behaviour displayed and the student's circumstances.
 Further guidance on decision-making, including proportionality, can be found in Appendix F of the 'Handbook of Student Regulations'